SakethGajawada/DDoS-Attack-Recgonitiona-and-Mititgation-using-SDN/README.md

     ```
     http://localhost:8008/html/index.html
     ```
-    Open the mininet dashboard from the menu.
+    Open the mininet dashboard from apps in the menu.
 * Run hping3 to attack the network
   ```
   h1 hping3 --flood --udp -k -s 53 h3